MHE under parametric uncertainty -- Robust state estimation without informative data: Motivating Example

 \section{Motivating Example}

-In this section, we provide an academic example to demonstrate that standard MHE formulations (Section~\ref{sec:standard_MHE}) lack fundamental robust stability properties in the absence of PE.
+In this section, we provide an academic example to demonstrate that standard MHE formulations for joint state and parameter estimation (Section~\ref{sec:standard_MHE}) lack fundamental robust stability properties in the absence of PE.
 The presented example is inspired by~\cite[Sec.~V]{Sethares1986}, which demonstrates parameter drift in adaptive filtering.
 Consider the system

 with $a=0.99$, $[w_t]_1 = 0$, $[w_t]_2 = -0.1$, and $[w_t]_3 = 0.1$ for all $t\in\mathbb{I}_{\ge 0}$.
 Thereby, the constant values of $[w_t]_2$ and $[w_t]_3$ can be interpreted as sensor biases, which often occur in practice.
 Further consider $x_0 = 1$, $\bar{x}_0 = 1$, $\theta = 1$, and $\bar{\theta}_0 = 1.1$, and the MHE formulation~\eqref{eq:MHE_state_and_parameter} with $M=20$, $\eta=0.99$, $Q=I_{3}$, $R=I_{2}$, $P_{\mathrm{x}}=10$, $P_\theta = 10$, and $\bar{w}_t = 0$ and $\bar{y}_t = y_t$ for all $t\in\mathbb{I}_{\ge 0}$.
 Note that